network-analytics/udp-notif-c-collector/README.md

 To build the project and test example clients, just `make` on root folder.
 Il will compile with gcc all dependences and the clients.

 ### Installing
-To install the library on a machine, run `install.sh` with sudo and `export.sh` without sudo.
+To install the library on a machine, run `make install` with sudo and `export.sh` without sudo.
 Export script will export the LD_LIBRARY_PATH on user space.
 ```
 $ make
 $ sudo make install
 $ ./export.sh
 ```
-After running this commands, restart the terminal to have the LD_LIBRARY_PATH up to date.

 ### Uninstalling
 ```